 Without the approval of all the instructors involved, registration for two or more courses scheduled to meet concurrently is a form of academic dishonesty."

-21 minutes (in seven segments) about plagiarism, why it's bad, and how to avoid it.
+16 minute video about plagiarism, why it's bad, and how to avoid it.
+From the database Academic Video Online.

 Keep a research log in which you record search strategies (where you searched and what terms you used) and complete citation information for each source consulted.